 SM: That is a difficult question although you are asking it to the right person.
 I have been actively involved in trying to resolve the energy crisis.
 The president announced the energy action plan.
 I am one of the many people the president approached based on the knowledge and the skills to say; “Tell us what we can do to solve this energy crisis?”
 We made contributions which are on the energy action plan.
 From where we are seated, when we look at the projections, we can safely say that we will see a decline in load shedding in the next 12 months or so and the end of load shedding in the next 24 months or so.

 TT: That is excellent.
 Thank you very much Mamphweli and it was a pleasure.
 I am looking forward to seeing the resolve benefit not just South Africa but Africa as a whole.

 SM: It is actually the whole world.
-Remember the International community invest in South Africa; and load shedding erodes their industries.
+Remember the International community invests in South Africa, and load shedding erodes their industries.